We have put together 18 things you need to know about a Junior ISA.

 A Junior ISA can be opened after the birth of your child.
 A child’s parent or legal guardian must open the Junior ISA on their behalf.
 This year's tax year limit is £9,000.

 Any money contributed into the Junior ISA belongs to the child, which, they are not able to access this money until they turn 18, but they are able to manage the Junior ISA when they turn 16.
+Find out how your child's Junior ISA can make a difference at age 18 >

 4. Who is eligible for a Junior ISA?